Car buyers' guide

 Most importantly, take your time and don’t be rushed into a decision.
 Ask if you can go for another spin tomorrow or, ideally, if you can borrow the car overnight and see how you feel about it after that.

 Always start lower than you want to pay for your chosen car.
 Set a limit you won’t go over and stick to it no matter how much you like the vehicle.
-Always ask what else is included - free servicing, a tank of fuel, and extended warranties are all additional things dealers might be happy to offer you.
+Always ask what else is included - free servicing, a tank of fuel and extended warranties are all extra things dealers might be happy to offer you.

 With used cars, you can also ask for MOT or service costs to be taken into account, as well as the price of sorting out any issues you might find.